 \section{Regularized GTD}

+Before diving into the derivation of our algorithm, we provide a brief roadmap of the optimization problems introduced in this section and the next.
+We first propose a regularized optimization objective (\Cref{problem:4}), which establishes the foundation for both the proposed algorithm and its saddle-point convergence analysis.
+To derive the closed-form solution of the proposed algorithm, we then recast this objective into a min-max saddle-point formulation (\Cref{problem:rgtd-lagrangian}).
+Finally, to facilitate the analysis of the error bounds, we present an equivalent unconstrained formulation (\Cref{problem:6}).

-To provide a foundation for our algorithm, we reformulate the policy evaluation problem by extending the constrained optimization in \Cref{problem:3}.
+Following this framework, we reformulate the policy evaluation problem by extending the constrained optimization in \Cref{problem:3}.
 First, we observe that adding a quadratic term $\frac{1}{2}\theta^\top \Phi^\top D^\beta \Phi \theta$ to the objective of \Cref{problem:3} does not shift the optimal solution $\theta_{\text{GTD2}}$ as long as the FIM is nonsingular (\Cref{assumption:2}).
 This term serves as a base for regularization without altering the solution.
 However, when the FIM is singular, the added quadratic term selects a particular solution among them, thereby altering the optimal solution.
 Next, to ensure the problem remains well-defined even when FIM is singular, we introduce an auxiliary variable $w \in \mathbb{R}^q$ into the constraint.
 This $w$ acts as a slack variable that allows for a small error in the PBE.